 Filing a Workers’ Comp Claim in Tennessee

 You must visit an authorized physician provided by your employer.
-When you select the one that best suits your needs, you’ll sign an agreement your supervisor provides.
+When you select the one that best suits your needs, you’ll sign a work injury agreement your supervisor provides.
 Keep up with your records during your recovery.
 This will be important if your case requires a review, or if we need to fight a denial down the road.

 Were You Hurt While Doing Your Job?